 Bake for 20 to 25 minutes until the eggs are set.

-My favorite method is to use a slow cooker.
+My favourite method is to use a slow cooker.

-There are no real rules with slow cooker chili recipes, get creative.
-My go to is 3 cans of different beans (drained and rinsed), 2 cans of fire roasted tomatoes (or fresh diced peppers), 3 diced carrots, 1 or 2 diced bell peppers, 1 diced onion, spices of your liking plus a low sodium chili mix.
+There are no real rules with slow cooker chilli recipes, get creative.
+My go to is 3 cans of different beans (drained and rinsed), 2 cans of fire roasted tomatoes (or fresh diced peppers), 3 diced carrots, 1 or 2 diced bell peppers, 1 diced onion, spices of your liking plus a low sodium chilli mix.